Bump, Bump, Bump

 "Bump, Bump, Bump" is a song by American boy band B2K, featuring P. Diddy.
-It was released October 2002 as the lead single from B2K's second album Pandemonium!.
+It was released October 2002 as the lead single from B2K's third album Pandemonium!.
 It was written by R. Kelly and Varick Smith and produced by Kelly.
-It became B2K's first top 10 hit on the Billboard Hot 100 singles chart, and reached number one for one week starting on February 1, 2003.
+It became B2K's first and only top 10 hit on the Billboard Hot 100 singles chart, and reached number one for one week starting on February 1, 2003.